 Airing weekly on the PBS primetime schedule, Independent Lens is television’s largest showcase of independent documentary film.
 Each week we bring you another original documentary film, made by one of the best independent filmmakers working today.
 Independent Lens has received 10 News & Documentary Emmy Awards, two Primetime Emmys, 15 George Foster Peabody Awards, five Alfred I. duPont-Columbia Journalism Awards, and seven Academy Award nominations.
-In addition, Independent Lens was the winner of the 2013 International Documentary Association Best Continuing Series Award and the 2014 International Documentary Association Best Curated Series Award.
+In addition, Independent Lens was the winner of the 2013 International Documentary Association Best Continuing Series Award and of the 2014 and 2015 International Documentary Association Best Curated Series Award.

 This season, from fall to summer, Independent Lens presents a new group of award-winning films that will thrust viewers into the heart of conversations tackling everything from faith to family, gun violence to race relations, and elder care to young love.